Home Pools Safety Guidelines: Preventing Submersion Incidents and Drowning to Protect Young Children in Residential Swimming Pools

-Swimming pools should always be happy places.
+Swimming pools should always have safety guidelines.
 Unfortunately, each year thousands of American families confront swimming pool tragedies, drownings, and near-drownings of young children.
 At Level Up Home Inspections, we want to prevent these tragedies.

 These are guidelines for pool barriers that can help prevent most submersion incidents involving young children.

-These guidelines are not intended as the sole method to minimize pool drowning of young children but include helpful safety tips for safer pools.
+Intend to minimize pool drowning of young children with helpful safety tips for safer pools.

 - Seventy-five percent of the children involved in swimming pool submersion or drowning accidents were between 1 and 3 years old.